vladiseki/Fantasy_Football_Predictions/README.md

 In conjuction, I'll be developing a Streamlit demo application, so that someone can just pick a player and see what the model is predicting for next week.
 Is the machine better than the average joe?
 Stay tuned to find out!

 ## For More Information
+See the data scraping code in the [Web Scrape Notebook](https://github.com/vladiseki/NFL_Capstone/blob/main/Web_Scraping_Players_Data.ipynb)

-See the full analysis in the [Jupyter Notebook](https://github.com/vladiseki/NFL_Capstone/blob/main/Fantasy_Football_Capstone.ipynb)
+See the full analysis in the [Data Analysis Notebook](https://github.com/vladiseki/NFL_Capstone/blob/main/Fantasy_Football_Capstone.ipynb)

 or review this [Presentation]